|

 high-item issues that have been floating out there and at least clear

-them up."
-TENNESSEE FOOTBALL 2012 SCHEDULE RELEASED Vols to host Florida, Alabama, Missouri among slate of seven home games The
+to host Florida, Alabama, Missouri among slate of seven home games

 University of Tennessee announced the football schedule for the 2012